changyaochen/changyaochen.github.io/_posts/2018-04-22-the-fundamental-problem-of-causal-inference-part-1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/black_box_model.png)

-But how do I build such a model?
-More importantly, if I am handed two models, one of which just assign a random score to each customer, how can tell which one is better (hopefully not the random number generator)?
+Then suddenly, you are handed two models, one of which just assign a random score to each customer, how can tell which one is better (hopefully not the random number generator)?
 Therefore, before we dive into model building, we first need to establish a meaningful evaluation metric.
 Unlike binary classification problem, such metric is not so obvious, due to the "fundamental problem of causal inference".

 ### The fundamental problem of causal inference (FPCI)
 To make things simple, let's think discretely for now: our goal is to categorize all our customers to one of the three categories (persuadable, in-different, and do-not-disturb).
 Imagine, for each customer, we *first* ask her: will you shop?
 Write down the answer (yes/no). *Secondly*, apply the marketing action to her (send her a direct mail). *Thirdly*, we observe whether she comes to shop (yes/no).
 In this way, we are able to assign each of our customers to one of the three types.
 Of course, it is impossible for us to carry out such task, especially for the first step.
 There is just no way to learn a customer's prior opinion / behavior explicitly.
 Without such knowledge, even we can observe her response (in the third step), there is no way for us to derive the causal relation.